mmistakes/minimal-mistakes/_posts/2018-10-02-Setup-ElasticSearch-and-Kibana.md

 <!-- Images Reference Links -->

 <!--
+When you use image link just put it on the document.

+![kibana 모니터링 화면][kibana-monitoring]

 This is sample code to embed an image in markdown document.s
 [kibana-monitoring]: /assets/img/2018-10-02-Setup-ElasticSearch-and-Kibana/kibana-cluster-overview.png
 -->